tef/crow/README.md

     ...
 })

-r.SpinRead(key, func(epoch uint16, flags uint16) error {
+r.SpinRead(lane, func(epoch uint16, flags uint16) error {
     // this callback will never be invoked while other callbacks
-    // are running with the same key, unless those are also SpinReads ...
+    // are running with the same lane, unless those are also SpinReads ...
 })